THE WARMTH OF WOOD, THE RESISTANCE OF BAMBOO

 – the boards are positioned perpendicular to the substructure;

-– insert the clip into the appropriate side slot for the first row and fasten it to the nailing strip using high quality self-drilling stainless steel screws;
+– insert the clip into the appropriate side slot for the first row and fasten it to the nailing joist using high quality self-drilling stainless steel screws;

 – insert the second board into the clip and repeat the process for the third table which requires fastening at the recommended distance of 4-5 mm, with the clip already provided;

-– make sure that the plane heads are always fixed to nailing strips’; the head of the axle and the most sensitive parts should be moved successively and anchored securely to the nailing strip which prevents them from being misaligned to the adjacent head; the clips will be space at around 6-7 cm from the edge of the head.
+– make sure that the plane heads are always fixed to the nailing joists; the head of the axis is the most sensitive part in subsequent movements and anchoring it well to the slat prevents it from remaining misaligned with respect to the adjacent head; the clips will be spaced from the edge of the head by approximatel 6-7 cm.

 – the elements can be laid more quickly.